Assamese cuisine: Pitha

 Pitha (rice cake) is a special class of rice preparation generally made only on occasions like Bhogali Bihu in Assam.
 Made usually with soaked and ground rice, they could be fried in oil, roasted over a slow fire or baked and rolled over a hot plate.
 Some pithas are Til Pitha, Ghila Pitha, Xutuli Pitha, Sunga Pitha, Bhapotdiya Pitha, Lakhimi Pitha, Tora Pitha, Tekeli Pitha, Deksi Pitha, Muthiya Pitha, Kholasapori Pitha, etc.

 It is made in other areas of East and South-East Asia and has similarities with them rather than any Mainland Indian cuisine form etc.

 Laru

 Larus are sweet balls that are associated with traditional Assamese food: Laskara, narikolor laru, tilor laru are often seen in Assamese cuisine.

 Tea

-Tea (Saah in Assamese) is an indispensable part of Assamese cuisine.
-It is served in form of Black tea, Milk tea, Herbal tea, Spiced tea, Green Tea, Lemon tea (adding lemon juice to black tea), etc. Most of the Assamese people like to drink laal saah(red tea).
+Tea (saah in Assamese) is an indispensable part of Assamese cuisine.
+Preparations and variations include: black tea served without milk (also known as laal saah or red tea), milk tea, lemon tea (black tea with lemon juice), herbal tea, spiced tea, and green tea.